-As a higher education employee, what do I need to know in terms of Title IX and Sexual Misconduct?
+As a higher education employee, what do I need to know in terms of Title IX and Sexual Harassment?

 Title IX is a federal law that prohibits sex discrimination in education, including in employment, at any educational institution receiving federal funds.
 Title IX imposes certain obligations on schools that center on the prevention of, and response to, incidents of sex discrimination, which incudes sexual harassment and sexual violence.
 You should know that many school employees are considered “responsible employees” meaning that once those employees are aware of an incident of sex or gender discrimination, the school is required to respond, under federal law.
 You should know that Title IX is enforced by the Department of Education, and failure to comply with Title IX can have serious consequences for a school.
 You should know that every school has a Title IX Coordinator, who oversees the school’s compliance with Title IX and who can speak with you in detail about how Title IX works on your campus.
 In addition, you should know that Title IX prohibits retaliation, which is adverse action directed against anyone who brings forward a complaint under Title IX or who supports a reporting party, assists a reporting party, or who provides information relevant to an allegation, when the adverse action occurs because of one’s participation in the report.
 You should also know that the federal government has imposed upon schools extensive obligations to train students, faculty, and staff about these issues.

 What should an employee do if (s)he has witnessed/heard of a sexual assault?